ADVISORI Logo

 What are the biggest challenges in implementing RPA?

-Despite the comparatively simple implementation of RPA compared to traditional IT projects, there are specific challenges that can affect the success of RPA initiatives.
-Proactive management of these risk factors is crucial for successful introduction and scaling of RPA.
+Despite the comparatively straightforward implementation of RPA relative to traditional IT projects, there are specific challenges that can affect the success of RPA initiatives.
+Proactive management of these risk factors is critical for the successful introduction and scaling of RPA.

 • Resistance to change and fears of job loss

-• Insufficient involvement of business departments in the automation strategy
+• Insufficient involvement of business units in the automation strategy

-• Lack of understanding of processes and their dependencies
+• Lack of understanding of processes and their interdependencies

-• Unrealistic expectations regarding timeframes and savings potentials
+• Unrealistic expectations regarding timelines and savings potential

 • Insufficient process documentation and lack of standardization